bwlewis/irlba/README.md

 An overview web page is here: https://bwlewis.github.io/irlba/.

+## New in 2.3.2

+- Fixed a regression in `prcomp_irlba()`, see https://github.com/bwlewis/irlba/issues/25.
+- Added rchk testing to pre-CRAN submission tests.
+- Fixed a sign bug in `ssvd()` found by Alex Poliakov.

 ## What's new in Version 2.3.1?

 - Fixed an `irlba()` bug associated with centering (PCA), see https://github.com/bwlewis/irlba/issues/21.